prahladyeri/prahladyeri.github.io/_posts/2014-04-21-how-to-make-your-ubuntu-machine-thank-you-for-its-battery-life.md

 ---
 layout: post
-title: "How to make your ubuntu machine thank you for its battery life!"
+title: How to make your ubuntu machine thank you for its battery life!
 tags: linux how-to
 ---